zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 | --- | --- | --- |
 | `EmbeddingsResponse` | [EmbeddingsResponse](#embeddingsresponse-entity) | An response object that contains the token usage statistics and the corresponding embedding vector as part of a ChunkCollection. |

-#### Knowledge Bases and Embeddings Helpers {#knowledge-bases-embeddings}
+#### Knowledge Bases and Embeddings: Build Request {#knowledge-bases-embeddings-request}

-The following microflows and Java actions help you construct the input structures and handle the response object for the operations for knowledge bases and embeddings as defined in GenAI Commons.
+The following microflows and Java actions help you construct the input structures for the operations for knowledge bases and embeddings as defined in GenAI Commons.

 ##### Chunks: Initialize Chunkcollection{#chunkcollection-create}